LucasDelfino92/morrowindsharp/mw#.md

 [**No Female Nord Screeching**](https://www.nexusmods.com/morrowind/mods/49232)
 Replaces a handful of sound files to stop female Nords from bursting your ear drums when they are attacked.
+- Rename the file to **No Female Nord Screeching** before installing it.

 [**Outdoor Banners With Sound**](https://www.nexusmods.com/morrowind/mods/47068)
 Outdoor banners now play sound alongside their animations.
 The sounds are noticeable, but not overly loud.
+- Rename the file to **Outdoor Banners With Sound** before installing it.

 [**Quieter Doors and Spells**](https://drive.google.com/file/d/1cXfqRCifgT_cwTOPCeu-iBdw874Qj2Mn/view?usp=sharing)
 Reduces the volume of doors and spells.